 Instructions

-To begin, make your butter sauce for the Viet-cajun seafood boil.
+- To begin, make your butter sauce for the Viet-cajun seafood boil.
 Melt 2 sticks of butter in a small saucepan over medium heat.
 Add chopped garlic, green onion, red chili, grated ginger, diced lemongrass, Old Bay or cajun seasoning, white pepper and fish sauce to the butter.
 Saute the vegetables for 5-6 minutes until they are tender and fragrant.
 Add 1 cup of seafood stock and lime juice and bring the Viet-cajun garlic-butter sauce to a simmer for 2-3 minutes.
 Taste and adjust seasoning.
-I like to use an immersion blender to emulsify the butter sauce at this point – I think it creates a far better dipping sauce and soaking product for the seafood.
+I like to use an immersion blender to emulsify the butter sauce at this point - I think it creates a far better dipping sauce and soaking product for the seafood.
 So I use the immersion blender right in the saucepan and mix for about 10-15 seconds, until the sauce turns a creamy orange color and is fully emulsified.
 Add in the diced cilantro.
 Taste again and adjust seasoning, as needed.
 Set aside.

-if using fresh crawfish, wash crawfish very well under running cool water.
-(Anything they call “mud bugs” will require a good cleaning)
+- If using fresh crawfish, wash crawfish very well under running cool water.
+(Anything they call "mud bugs" will require a good cleaning) Fill a stock pot or Dutch oven about ยพ full of water (for 6 pounds of crawfish I used a very large Dutch oven.)

-Add 2 tablespoons coarse sea salt, 2 tablespoons Old Bay Seasoning, 3 quartered onions, two bay leaves and a head of garlic cut in half to your pot of water.
-Bring the entire mixture to a boil over high heat.
+- Add 2 tablespoons coarse sea salt, 2 tablespoons Old Bay Seasoning, 3 quartered onions, two bay leaves and a head of garlic cut in half to your pot of water.
+Bring the entire mixture to a boil over high heat.ย

-Add tiny red potatoes and corn.
+- Add tiny red potatoes and corn.
 Cook 8 minutes (if your potatoes are larger, cut them in half, or plan to boil at this stage for 10-12 minutes and wait to add the corn until the potatoes have boiled about 5 minutes).
 Add crawfish.
 Bring the mixture back up to a boil.
 Cover and cook 3-4 minutes, until the crawfish float to the surface and turn deep red.

-Transfer cooked crawfish, potatoes, corn, onions and garlic to a second stock pot or large container with a lid.
-Pour over the Vietnamese cajun butter sauce.
-Cover and let the crawfish soak in the butter sauce for 5-10 minutes.
+- Cover and let the crawfish soak in the butter sauce for 5-10 minutes.
 Garnish with additional fresh cilantro leaves and lime wedges.
 Serve with extra sides of Viet-cajun butter sauce and spicy aioli.

 Notes